Tuesday, May 2, 2017

 were made in China.

-That seemed ironic to me.
+That seemed ironic.

 The Mickelson Trail through the Black Hills of South Dakota is fun to ride.